Valuation Multiples for a Physical Therapy Practice

 $950,000 X 0.54x = $513,000

-Over the last five years, the average SDE multiple for physical therapy practices was 2.65x for.
-This multiple is applied to SDE to derive an implied value of the business.
+The average SDE multiples for physical therapy practice fall between 2.06x – 2.95x.
+Apply this multiple to SDE to derive an implied value of the physical therapy practice.
 The calculation is as follows:

 SDE X Multiple = Value of the Business

-For example, if a physical therapy practice has seller’s discretionary earnings of $700,000 and is estimated to sell at a 2.54x multiple, then the business is worth approximately $1,778,000.
+For example, if a physical therapy practice has a seller’s discretionary earnings of $700,000 and is estimated to sell at a 2.54x multiple, then the physical therapy practice’s value is approximately $1,778,000.

 $700,000 X 2.54x = $1,778,000

-Seller’s discretionary is a common cash flow multiple used in small business transactions.
+Seller’s discretionary is a common cash flow multiple to use for small business transactions.
 SDE is computed by starting with your company’s EBITDA and adding back potential expenses that would not otherwise be incurred by a new owner.
-These expenses may include owner’s compensation, manager’s salary, other expenses such as auto, and nonrecurring items or events such as legal fees, consulting.
-For more information see, Seller’s Discretionary Earnings.
+These expenses may include the owner’s compensation and the manager’s salary.
+Additionally, other expenses such as auto, and nonrecurring items, or events such as legal fees, and consulting.
+For more information see Seller’s Discretionary Earnings.

-The average EBITDA multiple for physical therapy practices over the last five years was 3.6x.
+The average EBITDA multiples for physical therapy practices over the last five years range between 3.12x – 4.45x.
 The following is the EBITDA multiple calculation.

 EBITDA X Multiple = Value of the Business